Blaze-winged Parakeet – Pyrrhura devillei (Massena & Souancé, 1854) – is a small mostly green parakeet native to Paraguay and Brazil.

 Average lifespan: 20-25 years.

-According to IUCN it is declining moderately rapidly due to loss of habitat caused by charcoal production and conversion to agriculture; since 2009 it has been listed as Near Threatened.
-They are listed on CITES Appendix II.
+According to the IUCN Red List it is declining moderately rapidly due to loss of habitat caused by charcoal production and conversion to agriculture; since 2009 it has been listed as Near Threatened.
+They are listed on CITES Appendix II and EU Annex B.

 Small green parakeet with a reddish belly; grey/brown crown, green cheeks, brown ear-coverts; greyish breast and neck; bright red bend of wing and lesser underwing-coverts; yellow greater underwing-coverts, olive tail.
 The bill is dark grey; eyes are brown; eye ring is bare and white.